-I’ll be writing about the river cruise in more detail soon, but first up I wanted to share some of the fun excursions and special moments we experienced on the Amazon:
+I’ll be writing about our Amazon River cruise in more detail soon, but first up I wanted to share some of the fun excursions and special moments we experienced during the trip.

 Sunrises and sunsets over the Amazon